philculling/Weather-Dashboard/README.md

 Do a little more work on the main function, so that when called it clears what was there and updates with the new search / city / userinput.

 See if you can adapt the way the date is displayed using moment.
+Maybe instead of taking the dates from the API, we just use moment.js?
 Styling, including the search button.
 README.